 I. Transport connects people and prosperous societies, and works for them as a system of multiple modes and services.

 In order to reach the 1.5°C target of the Paris Agreement and provide equitable access to transport and mobility for all, the urgent transformation of transport is necessary.
-This SLOCAT messaging framework articulates the 11 key transformations necessary to enable sustainable, low carbon land transport; especially considering the availability of solutions and the urgency with which action must be taken.
-Under each of the 11 key transformations, connections with ongoing wider socio-economic transformations towards a sustainable, low carbon future are outlined.
+This SLOCAT messaging framework articulates the transformations necessary to enable sustainable, low carbon land transport; especially considering the availability of solutions and the urgency with which action must be taken.
+Under each of the transformations, connections with ongoing wider socio-economic transformations towards a sustainable, low carbon future are outlined.

-These 11 key transformations focus on land transport with a geographic footprint targeted at the Global South, in alignment with SLOCAT’s mission and focus.
+These transformations focus on land transport with a geographic footprint targeted at the Global South, in alignment with SLOCAT’s mission and focus.
 Yet these transformations are also relevant to other geographies and the focus on land transport does not imply that the world can afford to disregard the impact of maritime transport and aviation towards sustainable, low carbon development goals.
 SLOCAT champions frameworks that primarily aim to avoid unnecessary transport, while at the same time shift to low carbon modes and improve vehicle design, fuel efficiency, and energy sources.

 Sustainable, low carbon transport is a powerful driver for positive, systemic transformation of our societies.